erl987/remoteweatheraccess-infra/README.md

 * `Storage Admin`
 * `Viewer`

+This service account requires the same permissions also for the *GCP-project containing the infrastructure*.

 The *seed project* requires the same APIs being activated as the project running the server components.
 These are:

 * `secretmanager.googleapis.com`